gillian-guide/gillian-guide.github.io/docs/drag-and-drop-archive.en.md

 	??? warning "My game is behaving strangely | My game is crashing randomly" See [troubleshooting](troubleshooting.md).

-		Disable mods one by one to see the culprit by editing :material-file-edit:`modloader.ini` in :material-folder:==modloader== or deleting mods in :material-folder:==update==.
+		Disable mods one by one to see the culprit by deleting mods in :material-folder:==update==.

 === "1.2.0.59"
 	[:material-download-circle: Download](https://drive.google.com/file/d/1tMwlvFiTE1tNuq8C4v2MNoDVXlCbLfoY/view?usp=sharing){ .md-button .md-button--primary }  Last updated: **[13.01.2024](#changelog)**